Costs and Drawbacks of an S Corporation: An Introduction

 An S corporation suffers from some drawbacks and also causes business owners to incur extra costs.
 What follows below isn't an exhaustive list of these drawbacks and costs, but it gives you a good starting point:

-- The new S corporation must now file quarterly and annual payroll tax returns--even if the only employee is the owner.
+The new S corporation will also now file quarterly and annual payroll tax returns--even if the only employee is the owner.
 What's more, the new S corporation will need to pay federal unemployment tax on the owner's salary.
 (This can be as much as $400 annually per owner.)

 Additional Information You May Find Useful